qlik-oss/sn-table/README.md

 `npm install @nebula.js/sn-table`

-Or without build tool, You can also load the sn-table through the script tag from [unpkg](https://unpkg.com/@nebula.js/sn-table).
+Or without a build tool, You can also load the sn-table through the script tag from [unpkg](https://unpkg.com/@nebula.js/sn-table).

 ```html
 <script src="https://unpkg.com/@nebula.js/sn-table"></script>